HNIMBARK/Data-Cleaning-Operations-using-Power-BI/README.md

 •  This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-•  Contributions .
+•  Contributions with Data cleaning using Power BI.
-•  Educational resources and datasets from renowned institutions and projects in the field.
+•  Load datasets from different ressources and work on real projects in the field fo data analysis.